zoekirsh/programming-univbasics-nds-nested-arrays-iteration-lab-part-3-sfo01-seng-ft-111620/README.md

 set of 'dirty' data and reduce it down to a single value, something that `.join` would not be able to accomplish on its own.

-You may have noticed that when we'rediscussing nested data structures - a lot of the concepts we are introducing are things we've seen in regular arrays.
+You may have noticed that when we're discussing nested data structures - a lot of the concepts we are introducing are things we've seen in regular arrays.
 At the core of our implementations, we're performing operations that we're familiar with - using conditional statements, combining values, pushing data into arrays,